Dr. Martha Blassnigg

 Blassnigg, M. and Punt, M. (2013): Seriography, Instantaneity and “All-At-Onceness”: Recollection, Co-operation and Procreation in Image Mediation. (forthcoming)

-2012.
+2013.
 Light, Image, Imagination.
-Amsterdam: Amsterdam University Press. (in press)
+Amsterdam: Amsterdam University Press.

 Chapter in book:

-Blassnigg, M. 2012.
+Blassnigg, M. 2013.
 ‘The Delightful(l) Mind: A Case for Aesthetic Intuition’.
-In: Light, Image, Imagination: The Spectrum Beyond Reality and Illusion.
-Amsterdam: Amsterdam University Press. (in press)
+In: Light, Image, Imagination.
+Amsterdam: Amsterdam University Press.

 Blassnigg, M. 2011.
 ‘Intuition and Imagination at the Convergence of Arts, Science, Popular Culture and Commercial Application: Clues from the Past’, in Kluszczynski, R. (ed.)
 W strone trzeciej kultury.
 Koegzystencja sztuki, nauki i technologii.
 Towards the Third Culture.
 The Co-existence of Art, Science and Technology.
 Gdansk: Laznia CCA, pp. 66-77.